jpmondet/transintentlation/README.md

   --delete_additional BOOLEAN  Show the commands to delete the additional
                                config
-  --diff BOOLEAN               Show only the diff between the 2 configs --help                       Show this message and exit.
+  --diff BOOLEAN               Show only the diff between the 2 configs --variables PATH             In case you provide a .j2 file as the
+                               "intent_config", you can pass a variables YAML file with this option --help                       Show this message and exit.

 ```